JChenAHM/Percolation/README.md

 The problem can be found on this page: http://introcs.cs.princeton.edu/java/24percolation/

-To performe the code, you should include stdlib.jar(http://algs4.cs.princeton.edu/code/stdlib.jar) and algs4.jar(http://algs4.cs.princeton.edu/code/algs4.jar) in your java project,  the former contains libraries for reading data from standard input, writing data to standard output, drawing results to standard draw, generating random numbers, computing statistics, and timing programs; the latter contains all of the algorithms in the textbook.
+To perform my code, you should include stdlib.jar(http://algs4.cs.princeton.edu/code/stdlib.jar) and algs4.jar(http://algs4.cs.princeton.edu/code/algs4.jar) in your java project,  the former contains libraries for reading data from standard input, writing data to standard output, drawing results to standard draw, generating random numbers, computing statistics, and timing programs; the latter contains all of the algorithms in the textbook.